-14th Annual Multicultural Festival of Cape Cod
+15th Annual Multicultural Festival of Cape Cod

-Saturday, March 1, 10:00am–4:00pm
+Saturday, February 28, 10:00am–4:00pm

 The day starts at 10:00am with its beautiful Parade of Flags into the Tilden Arts Center's Main Theater with activities continue straight through until 4:00pm.
 All entertainment and display venues are free of charge!

 The Tilden Arts Center is the primary entertainment location, with acts and events on both floors of the building: singers, dancers, and instrumentalists presenting culturally significant experiences from all over the world.
-One new addition to the Festival this year are food trucks.

 The Food Trucks are coming, the Food Trucks are coming!